Resources & downloads

 • Free-text ‘3G’ to 550 to check your phone today and make sure you stay connected.

 Most New Zealanders already use 4G or 5G devices, but if you’re unsure, it’s important to check your device now.
+Free-text ‘3G’ to 550 to check your mobile device and make sure you stay connected.

-• You may need to update your settings or software or upgrade your device.
 If you do need to upgrade your device, affordable options are available.
 Ask mobile phone retailers specifically about 3G reliance.

 Visit your mobile provider’s website or head instore for further support:

-• To update your phone, make sure your phone’s software is updated to the latest version.
-Turn on 4G/5G in your settings: iPhone: Settings > Mobile > Mobile Data Options > Voice & Data > Select 4G/5G Android: Settings > Mobile networks > Enable 4G/5G For step-by-step help, visit your provider’s website or ask in-store:
+To turn on 4G/5G in your settings: iPhone: Settings > Mobile > Mobile Data Options > Voice & Data > Select 4G/5G Android: Settings > Mobile networks > Enable 4G/5G.

 • If your SIM card isn’t 4G capable, you may need a new one.